GenisysPro/GenisysPro/README.md

 NOTE: **The master branch is the only officially supported branch.**
 注意: **master分支是唯一支持的分支**
 _All other branches are in testing and may be unstable.
-Do not use builds from other branches unless you are sure you understand the risks._
+Do not use builds from other branches unless you are sure you understand the risks.

-Tools
+Tool
 -------------
-* [DevTools](https://github.com/pmmp/PocketMine-DevTools) - Plugin and server development tools plugin
 * [Pocket Server](https://github.com/fengberd/MinecraftPEServer) - Run PocketMine-MP/Nukkit on Android devices